 Phil Ricci was the first and only employee when Bob Zeolla’s original company, Sunset Building Services, was formed in 1998.
 After 15 years in the computer service industry, Phil joined forces with Bob to manage the specialty services outside of window cleaning.
 Phil then took over the management of the window cleaning and specialty services division to allow Bob to focus on the fall protection and safety business.
 Since the official name change to American Anchor Inc. in 2006, Phil handles the bookkeeping and insurance needs for the company.

 Ron Carr has been a high rise technician for over 30 years and has been on the American Anchor team for nine years.
 Ron is IWCCI certified for façade access and he is a licensed SIA rigger.
 Ron holds numerous safety certificates for all aspects of façade access, including lift training.
 He relocated from Boston six years ago to open the Chicago office, where he currently manages the Midwest region.

 Carol has been with American Anchor for three years coordinating annual inspections and proof load testing re-certifications.
 She developed strong organizational skills during her previous 12 years in the advertising and marketing communications arena.
 A perfect fit for American Anchor.

 Katie has been a part of the American Anchor team since 2014.
 Her expertise encompasses aspects of business, communications, and education.
 Her eclectic background allows her to easily translate messaging and positioning into content that can be consumed by multiple audiences.
 Katie’s ability to utilize all forms of media and communication to build, maintain, and manage the relationships with our customers has proven to be an asset to American Anchor.

 Inspections Specialist/Mid-Atlantic Region

-Richard comes to American Anchor with 23 years experience in the insurance, security and logistics industries.
+Richard joined American Anchor with 23 years experience in the insurance, security and logistics industries.
 He has worked

 Discover the difference American Anchor makes…